 Around that time, WinFuture mentioned that the Pixel Watch could come in three variations.
-Whether that still holds true four years later is anyone’s guess at this point.
+Whether that still holds four years later is anyone’s guess.

 Possible Pixel Watch release date

 Now, the latest word on a Pixel Watch release date is May, possibly, or not long after that.
-That’s pretty soon, for a device that we weren’t sure would ever release.
+That’s pretty soon for a device we weren’t sure would ever release.

-Jon Prosser thinks it’ll get teased at Google I/O next week, with an official release in the fall alongside the Pixel 7 and Pixel 7 Pro.
+Jon Prosser thinks it’ll get teased at Google I/O next week, with an official release alongside the Pixel 7 and Pixel 7 Pro in the fall.

 New renders back up earlier leaks

-The ever-reliable @OnLeaks graced us with a purported render of the device.
-At least, the main body of it, without a strap or any visible way to attach one.
-One thing’s for sure, Google is leaning into its purchase of Fitbit, with a prominent Fitbit logo on the watch face.
+One thing’s for sure; Google is leaning into its purchase of Fitbit, with a prominent Fitbit logo on the watch face.

 How much will the Pixel Watch cost?

-While we’re fairly sure it’s going to release, we haven’t seen any details related to cost.
+While we’re fairly sure it will release, we haven’t seen any cost-related details.
 Any guesses we have for pricing are just that, guesses.
-Those are based on other competing devices, and if Google plans to go head-to-head with the Apple Watch, or aim for the existing Android smartwatch market.

 Rounding up the Google Pixel Watch rumors

-We also don’t know for sure what chip is going to power it.
+We also don’t know for sure what chip will power it.
 Both Samsung and Qualcomm have been linked with the project before.
-That was before Google got into its own custom chips, with the Tensor chip powering the Pixel 6.
-Maybe a modified Tensor chip will power the Pixel Watch.

 Will the wearable even be called the Pixel Watch?
-Will it work with iOS and Android, as on early Wear OS watches, or only Android like the Samsung Galaxy Watch 4 does.
+Will it work with iOS and Android, as on early Wear OS watches, or only Android like the Samsung Galaxy Watch 4?

-For our part, we’ll be happy if Google can manage a mid-range smartwatch for its first attempt.
-It needs to have advanced health and fitness tracking, NFC for Google Pay, accurate GPS, and a design that’ll survive the pool.
+We’ll be happy if Google can manage a mid-range smartwatch for its first attempt.
+It needs advanced health and fitness tracking, NFC for Google Pay, accurate GPS, and a design to survive the pool.

 - Casio finally put Wear OS into a G-Shock watch